TottAditS/AgentZero/README.md

 <h1>Agent Zero</h1>

 <h3>About This Project</h3>
-Agent Zero initially started as a project assignment for Game Programming and Serious Games.
-Afterwards, I kept working on this project.
+<p align="justify">Agent Zero initially started as a project assignment for Game Programming and Serious Games.
+Afterwards, I kept working on this project.</p>

 <h3>Project Info</h3>